 A Serious Problem:

-in the UK and over 12,000 were diagnosed with malignant melanoma
+in the UK of which 15,419 were diagnosed with malignant melanoma (Source)

-- Incidences of skin cancer have more than quadrupled since the late 1970s.
+- Incidences of melanoma skin cancer have more than doubled since the 1990s.

 In fact, there are more skin cancer deaths in the